Arjun Ray: Army

-Soon after this instructional assignment, he was given the command of 33 Armored Division (October 1996 to March 1998).
+Soon after this instructional assignment, he was given the command of the 33 Armored Division (October 1996 to March 1998).
 From instructional to command assignments, the General was side-stepped as a Major General to head Doctrine in Headquarters Army Training Command (ARTRAC), between March 1998 to June 2000.
-This was an excellent opportunity to be part of a team that was evolving war doctrine for the 21st century, including strategies and structures for higher defence organization.
+This was an excellent opportunity to be part of a team that was evolving war doctrine for the 21st century, including strategies and structures for higher defence organizations.

 At the time of the Kargil War (June to August 1999), the General was selected by the Army Chief to lead the information campaign, including media relations, on behalf of the Army.

 On 12 June 2000, he was promoted to the rank of Lieutenant General, and given command of the newly raised 14 Corps in Ladakh.
 Its troops were deployed at the Line of Control opposite Pakistan, and the Line of Actual Control in Western Tibet.